ManuelHentschel/VSCode-R-Debugger/readme.md

 ![features.png](images/features.png)

 The debugger includes the following features:
-1. Run and debug R Code, using one of three debug modes (for details see below).
+1. Run and debug R Code by launching a new R process or attaching to a running one.
 2. View scopes and variables of the currently selected stack frame.
 For many variables it is also possible to assign a new value to the variable or individual entries/attributes in this view.
 3. Add watch expressions that are evaluated in the selected stack frame on each breakpoint/step.